rbauld/DS-Portfolio/README.md

 ### Quora question challenge
 Description: This was my submission to the Kaggle quora question challenge.
 The goal of this competition was to determine if two questions can be considered duplicates.
 It ranked in the top 6% of submissions.
-Skills demonstrated: Natural language processing, feature engineering
+Skills demonstrated: Natural language processing, feature engineering, Machine Learning [Link](https://github.com/rbauld/kaggle/tree/master/quora_question_pair)
-[Link](https://github.com/rbauld/kaggle/tree/master/quora_question_pair)

 ### Financial fraud detection